hasundue/molt/README.md

   groupBy: (dependency) => dependency.name,
   composeCommitMessage: ({ group, version }) =>
     `build(deps): bump ${group} to ${version!.to}`,
+  postCommit: (commit) => console.log(commit.message),
 });
 ```

 ### CLI

-Although we encourage you to write your own scripts, a pre-built CLI tool is
+Although it is encouraged to write your own scripts, a pre-built CLI tool is
 also provided as `cli.ts` for convenience or a reference implementation, which
 is supposed to cover most of the use cases.